 Weather trend, storm warnings, barometer

 Hiking, trail, trekking, mountaineering, alpine skiing, ski touring, running

 Map trace, return direction, flashlight, sunrise/sunset times, backlight.

 iPhone, Android, PC.
 Wireless data transfer Bluetooth Smart or USB

 The Traverse is delivered in beautiful packaging, including a proprietary USB cable to connect it to a PC, a very brief start-up guide, and a warranty manual.

 Suunto has bet on quality and beautiful design for this model assembled by hand in its factory in Finland.
 Its mineral crystal dial and stainless steel bezel associated with a pretty bracelet give it a beautiful look that allows it to be worn daily, even if the case may seem a little big on small wrists (5cm in diameter).

-Robust construction with its steel bezel protecting the dial and its case in lightweight composite material, it is resistant to shocks and extreme temperatures (-20 ° C to +60 ° C and down to -30 ° C for storage).
+Robust construction with its steel bezel protecting the dial and its case in the lightweight composite material is resistant to shocks and extreme temperatures (-20 ° C to +60 ° C and down to -30 ° C for storage).